cortexlabs/cortex/docs/deployments/tensorflow.md

 2. The value after running the `pre_inference` function (if applicable)
 3. The value after running inference
 4. The value after running the `post_inference` function (if applicable)

-## Prediction Monitoring

-You can track your predictions by configuring a `tracker`.
-See [Prediction Monitoring](./prediction-monitoring.md) for more information.

-## Autoscaling

-Cortex automatically scales your webservices.
-See [Autoscaling](./autoscaling.md) for more information.